Rajveersingh1998/OnlineMobileStore/README.md

 # OnlineMobileStore
-project developement journey of seed selling platform using spring boot application for backend & React js for frontend here various type of organic seeds are available
+project developement journey of Mobile selling platform using spring boot application for backend & React js for frontend here various type of Mobiles of different brands are available